FAMEkids Partnership Opportunity

 Serving on a board of directors is an important way to enrich and strengthen a community and to lend your talents, skills, knowledge and experience to the work of an organization you believe in.

-The Family Association for Mental Health Everywhere (FAME), is conducting a recruitment process for filling two available positions on its Board of Directors.
+The Family Association for Mental Health Everywhere (FAME), is conducting a recruitment process for filling an available position on its Board of Directors.
 We are looking, in particular, for applicants with a background in family law, justice, police services or advocacy (in connection with the kinds of clients our agency serves).
 Prior volunteer work or work as a member of a non profit Board of Directors would be an asset.

 If you are interested in doing volunteer work with a strong and deeply collaborative strategic team please forward your resume with a cover letter expressing your interest to our Executive Director, Christine Cooper at moc.seilimafrofemafnull@cenitsirhc